dickyw71/Jean-Wheatley-tributes/README.md

 >_"In December 1960, at age 15, Jean left Highoakham school to work in the office of Kirk Brothers Builders in Mansfield were she learned, amongst other things, how to use the 'Telex' (the forerunner of fax, email, and text messaging).
 She later moved on to Mansfield Metalbox where she worked until the early 1970s."_

->_"During a night-out in Nottingham, with her friend 'Katie Burns', Jean met Alan Wheatley and they began 'courting' soon afterwards."_
+>_"During a evening-out with friends in Nottingham Jean met Alan Wheatley and they began 'courting' soon afterwards."_

->_"Jean and Alan became engaged and travelled Europe together in Alan's british racing green Austin-Healey Sprite sports car; whislt driving in the mountains the luggage rack, and Jean's suitcase, suddenly parted company with the car!"_
+>_"Jean and Alan were engaged and travelled Europe together in Alan's british racing green Austin-Healey Sprite sports car.
+Whislt driving in the mountains the luggage rack, and Jean's suitcase, suddenly parted company with the car and Jean belongings were scattered down the hillside"_

 >_"In November 1970, Jean and Alan were married and the following August they had a son, Richard."_